svn2github/oobash/0.38.6/docs/ReadMe.txt

 # oobash #
 ##########

-oobash is only a fun project and no, there are no real objects, but who cares... ;-) There is no downward compatibility until version 1.0.
+oobash is only a fun project and no, there are no real objects and no real decorators, but who cares... ;-) It is perfect to amaze some friends, but don't use it in production environments ;-) !
+There is no downward compatibility until version 1.0.

 Fast start